AddisonRusth/CS361-Microservice-1-Login-Page/README.md

 # Auth Microservice – Communication Contract & Integration Guide

 This document defines the **fixed communication contract** between the Auth Microservice and any teammates' projects.
-**Once defined, this contract MUST NOT change**, so that all dependent projects continue functioning reliably.

 ---